-MATH 105 and MATH 106 – Mathematics for Elementary Teachers I and II
+- MATH 105 and MATH 106 – Mathematics for Elementary Teachers I and II

-MATH 113 – Finite Math for Business & Social Science
+- MATH 113 – Finite Math for Business & Social Science

-PSYC 151 – General Psychology
+- PSYC 151 – General Psychology

-POLS 150 – Intro to American Government
+- POLS 150 – Intro to American Government

-HLTH 151 – Health
+- HLTH 151 – Health

-GEOG 152 – Global Geography
+- GEOG 152 – Global Geography

-BIOL 101 – Principles of Biology I
+- BIOL 101 – Principles of Biology I

-HIST 180 and HIST 181 – U.S. History to 1865 and U.S. History since 1865
+- HIST 180 and HIST 181 – U.S. History to 1865 and U.S. History since 1865

-ART 101 – Art Appreciation OR MUS 101 – Music Appreciation
+- ART 101 – Art Appreciation OR MUS 101 – Music Appreciation

 Most four-year colleges and universities will accept the following classes as Special Education major credit:

-ED 255 – Introduction to Education
+- ED 255 – Introduction to Education

-ED 252 – Educational Psychology
+- ED 252 – Educational Psychology

-ED 265 – Introduction to Special Education
+- ED 265 – Introduction to Special Education

 The optional courses listed below may be applicable toward a baccalaureate Special Education major.
 Please keep in mind that most transfer institutions limit the number of credit hours taken within a student’s major field of study at the community college level.
-To ensure the acceptance of such courses toward your intended major, check with the four-year institution where you are transferring or a SWIC counselor regarding their applicability.
+To ensure the acceptance of such courses toward your intended major, check with the four-year institution where you are transferring or a SWIC advisor regarding their applicability.

-PE 221 – Elementary School Activities
+- PE 221 – Elementary School Activities

-LIT 293 – Children’s Literature
+- LIT 293 – Children’s Literature

-ED 280 – Introduction to Teaching Reading
+- ED 280 – Introduction to Teaching Reading

-Fulfill all other Associate in Arts degree requirements listed in the printed or online College Catalog.
+Fulfill all other Associate in Arts degree requirements listed in the printed or Online College Catalog.

-Apply for graduation by the date published in the college calendar.
+Apply for graduation by the date published in the College Calendar.

 Earn at least 64 transferable credits with a minimum cumulative grade point average of 2.00 to graduate from SWIC.
-Many transfer institutions require a higher GPA for admission to the institution and/or specific majors.
+Many transfer institutions require a higher GPA for admission into the institution and/or specific majors.

 Note: Enrollment in many transfer classes is based on your score on the assessment placement test and/or your fulfillment of course prerequisites.

 All intended transfer students should meet with an education counselor at their intended transfer institution as soon as possible for direct advising on course requirements.
 It is also recommended that all intended education transfer students take ED255 Introduction to Education and ED265 Introduction to Special Education (not at the same time) before transferring, in addition to any courses required/suggested in the course catalog.
 Both courses require fingerprint background checks (performed on campus as part of the course) and cleared TB tests (student responsibility to provide – must be no more than 1 year old); must be completed by end of first week of class.
-Any questions should be addressed to Dr. Caroline Adams, Education Coordinator (email@example.com).

 For licensure and testing information, see the Illinois State Board of Education website or contact your local Regional Office of Education.